 Sales began to pick up.
 Dave Meesam says, "It would seem that at that time, constructing model buildings from bricks and mortar appealed to the toy buying public as it mirrored the reconstruction of many of the towns and cities ravaged by the war."
 Nevertheless, these kits are also quite scarce today because Spears revamped the kits again after only a couple of years.

-I have a complete Kit 1 and a complete Kit 2.
-Follow the link below for more details.
+I have a completed Kit 1 and a completed Kit 2.
+Follow the link below to a page with photographs, blueprints and building manual.

 Kits A and B seem also to have sold well, with plenty being offered for sale online through the likes of Ebay, but times were changing.
 'OO' gauge had overtaken 'O' gauge as the leading format for model railway buyers, and with advances in plastics children were finding newer construction toys much easier and quicker to build with.
 Spears had ceased production of Brickplayer by the mid-1960s.